 Chloramine Health Risks

-In recent years, a growing number of municipalities are adding ammonia to the water supply.
+In recent years, a growing number of municipalities started adding ammonia to the water supply.
+Ammonia bonds with chlorine to form chloramines.
 They are doing this for two reasons.
-One is in recognition of some scientific study results that suggest chlorine is carcinogenic.
-The EPA has told water suppliers to reduce the amount of trihalomethanes (disinfection byproducts) in the water supply, but they did not mandate the use of chloramines.
+One is because scientific studies suggest chlorine is carcinogenic.
+The EPA has told water suppliers to reduce the amount of trihalomethanes (disinfection byproducts – the risk of disinfection) in the water supply.
+They did not, however, mandate the use of chloramines.

-The other reason is that adding ammonia changes the chemistry of chlorine so that it continues to serve as a disinfectant, but in its new form lasts much longer.
+The other reason is that adding ammonia changes the chemistry of chlorine so that it continues to serve as a disinfectant.
+But in its new form the bond holds more strongly and the disinfectant lasts longer.
 The new chemical is called chloramine.
 By definition, chloramines are harder to remove than chlorine.

 Research published in 2007 by Dr. Michael Plewa indicated that the disinfection byproducts (DBPs) created from the use of chloramine are much more toxic than the DBPs of chlorine.
 These new nitrogen-containing DBPs are currently not regulated by the EPA.
 As far as we can determine, there still have been no scientific studies done to determine the risks to epidermis, respiratory, digestive or epidemiologic systems.
 Moreover, there are no chloramine allergy tests.
 Yet, this chemical is being intentionally formed in the water supply of people all over the country.